Ukraine’s president, at Security Council, lashes out at Russia but avoids face-to-face encounter

 The war “is aggravating geopolitical tensions and divisions, threatening regional stability, increasing the nuclear threat and creating deep fissures in our increasingly multipolar world,” the U.N. chief warned.

-Zelenskyy was the next speaker, sitting behind the Ukraine plaque at the Security Council’s horseshoe-shaped table in his traditional fatigues.
+Zelenskyy was the next speaker, sitting behind the Ukraine plaque at the Security Council’s horseshoe-shaped table and wearing his traditional fatigues.

-He called the invasion “a criminal and unprovoked aggression by Russia against our nation aimed at Ukraine’s territory and resources.”
+He called the invasion “a criminal and unprovoked aggression by Russia” that was “aimed at Ukraine’s territory and resources.”

 “But it’s not just that,” he said.
 “The terrorist state is willing, through its aggression, to undermine all the grounds of international norms meant to protect the world from the wars.”

-Note: This story has been corrected to indicate that Edi Rama is Albania’s prime minister, not president.